Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 npm install
 ```

-- Since, Angular 2 is based on TypeScript, that why we are going to base this sample from _00 TypeScript_.
+- As Angular 2 is based on TypeScript, we are going to base this sample on _00 TypeScript_.

 - Let's start by installing Angular 2.x libraries: